Ira: Efficient Transaction Replay for Distributed Systems: Ethereum: A case study

 \parhead{\#5.
 Ephemeral Key Dominance} Despite high intra-block reuse, most keys are ephemeral and appear in only one block. \Cref{fig:key-lifespan} shows the distribution of key lifespans: $\LifespanPctOneBlock{}\%$ of keys appear in only a single block, and $\LifespanPctTwoToFive{}\%$ appear in $2$--$5$ blocks.
-Only $\LifespanPctGtFifty{}\%$ of keys persist across more than $50$ blocks. \Cref{tab:key-lifespan} in the appendix provides the detailed breakdown.
+Only $\LifespanPctGtFifty{}\%$ of keys persist across more than $50$ blocks.\iffullversion{} \Cref{tab:key-lifespan} in the appendix provides the detailed breakdown.\fi

 Consecutive block overlap, i.e., the fraction of keys in block $n+1$ that also appeared in block $n$, averages only $\OverlapAvg{}\%$, has a median of $\OverlapMedian{}\%$, and a max of $\OverlapMax{}\%$.
-This low overlap implies that standard cache replacement policies like LRU cannot effectively predict which keys will be needed in upcoming blocks.
+This low overlap implies that standard cache replacement policies like LRU cannot effectively predict which keys will be needed in upcoming blocks: LRU retains recently-used keys, but with only $\OverlapAvg{}\%$ overlap, most cached keys will not be accessed in the next block, while most keys needed will not be in cache.

 \parhead{\#6.
 Bounded Working Set} \Cref{fig:per-block-stats} summarizes per-block statistics.
 The median block performs $\TotalOpsMedian{}$ total operations, of which $\StorageOpsMedian{}$ are storage operations accessing $\UniqueKeysMedian{}$ unique keys.
-Even at the $95$th percentile, blocks access only $\UniqueKeysPNinetyFive{}$ unique keys. \Cref{tab:per-block} in the appendix provides the detailed breakdown.
+Even at the $95$th percentile, blocks access only $\UniqueKeysPNinetyFive{}$ unique keys.\iffullversion{} \Cref{tab:per-block} in the appendix provides the detailed breakdown.\fi

 This bounded working set implies that per-block hints are tractable: hinting up to $2{,}000$ keys requires at most $101$ KB uncompressed ($52$ bytes per key: $20$-byte address + $32$-byte slot), which can be compressed significantly.
 The majority of blocks ($\PctBlocksLtTwoK{}\%$) access fewer than $2{,}000$ unique keys, and $\PctBlocksLtThreeK{}\%$ access fewer than $3{,}000$.
 Only $\PctBlocksGteFiveK{}\%$ of blocks exceed $5{,}000$ unique keys.
 This tight distribution suggests that a fixed-size hint buffer of $2{,}000$--$3{,}000$ keys would cover the vast majority of blocks, making per-block prefetching hints both practical and efficient.